bike-bill/readyset-gfm/plan.md

     complete](glossary.html#featurecomplete) milestone, no
     new features will be added to this release.
 -   ::After the [code complete](glossary.html#codecomplete)
-    milestone, no entirely new product source code will be added to this release.
+    milestone, no entirely new product source code will be added to">Readyset GFM</a> this release.
 -   ::All source code commit log messages must refer to a specific issue ID, after the feature complete milestone.